From the loans for people with ccjs Desk of the President:

 - Professional Services (ie, Architecture)

 At the beginning of 2014, we realized that we were staring at a business landscape hitherto untraveled.
 We were enjoying the unprecedented luxury of having enough solid work, enough backlog, to see us through the year and even deep into the next.
 Marketing would be – it appeared – essentially superfluous for a while.
 We even (gulp) started turning projects down; good projects for good clients!
-With cautious optimism we pruned the marketing budget for 2014 and reallocated the displaced time and financial resources into… Operations, Architecture, and Finances.
+With cautious optimism we personal loans online no credit check pruned the marketing budget for 2014 and reallocated the displaced time and financial resources into… Operations, Architecture, and Finances.
 2014 would be D2’s year “Under the Hood.”
 A year to get better, great in fact, in everything we do.

 CONTENT was defined as how well you know your stuff – building codes, flashing details, design specifics for the elderly, coordination with outside consultants, the contractor’s General Conditions, cost control (construction and our own), and so on.

 Predictably some were better (okay, much better) than others at Content, while others were much better in Media.
-Thus the “faculty” of D2U was loans 100 formed – the High Content staff would teach the Low Content staff in a systematized manner, and the High Media staff would teach the Low Media staff.
+Thus the “faculty” of D2U was formed – the High Content staff would teach the Low Content staff in a systematized manner, and the High Media staff would teach the Low Media staff.
 It was a kind of symmetrical belaying setup.
 By sheer relatively, everyone had something to offer their brother or sister down the chart in one category or the other.